caleblopez96/Instagram-Like-Automation/README.md

             nextButton.parentElement.parentNode.click();
 }}, 20000);
 ```

+Copy and paste the code into your web browser's developer console, then call the function `automator();`

 **Developer Notes:**<br>
 <i> A 20 second interval is recommended to avoid Instagrams bot detection and rate limits. </i><br>